$0 Montana Foster Care Quick-Start Checklist

 The Three Steps That Add the Most Time When Missed

-References contacted late.
-CFSD contacts your references by mail with a questionnaire.
-References who don't respond within two weeks delay your home study.
-Brief your references at the start and give them an explicit deadline.
+2. References contacted late.
+CFSD sends your references a questionnaire.
+Slow responses can delay your home study.
+Brief your references at the start and ask them to respond promptly.

-Home inspection failures discovered at inspection time.
-A failed item — a window that doesn't meet egress specs, a hot water heater above 120°F — requires a reinspection visit.
-For a rural family whose FRS covers five counties, this can add four to six weeks.
+3. Home inspection failures discovered at inspection time.
+A failed item — a window that doesn't meet egress specs, a hot water heater above 120°F — requires another visit.
+For a rural family whose FRS covers multiple counties, this can create a significant delay.
 Fix your own failures first.

 Free Download